ORIENTATION TO ROTATION

 First Things First

-Thing One: Complete the Trainee Registration Form (you will not complete rotation without this):
+Thing One: Complete the Trainee Registration Form:

 Thing Three: Dictation Code (residents only)